Ancient-Wisdom.Co.Uk

 Link to Ghiza pageLink to DenderraLink to extreme egypt.Link to KarnakLinks to the Sphinx.Link to the Osirion (Strabo's Well).

-Egypt contains some of the greatest structures in the ancient world.
+Egypt was witness to one of the most remarkable cultures in the ancient world.

-It is host to the last remaining wonder of the ancient world, and is considered by many to be the centre point from which modern civilisation arose.
+It is host to the last remaining wonder of the ancient world, and is considered by many to be the place from which modern civilisation arose.

 (More about Abydoss and the Osireion)